planetmint/planetmint-driver-python/docs/advanced-usage.rst

     inverted_fulfillment.validate(msg) == not fulfillment.validate(msg)

-.. note:: inverted thresholds are BigchainDB-specific and not supported by the
+.. note:: inverted thresholds are Planetmint-specific and not supported by the
     ILP standard.
 The main reason is that it's difficult to tell whether the fulfillment was negated, or just omitted.